EU-OSHA/oira.documentation/docs/install/batou/components.rst

 Birt
 ----

+External dependencies:

+* Apache Tomcat 6

 The Birt component provides reporting capabilities for :ref:`usage_statistics`.
+It requires Apache Tomcat to be installed in the system.
+The BIRT webapp and the report files are automatically downloaded and installed by the component.

 .. autoclass:: components.birt.Birt

 Crontab
 -------

+External dependencies:

+* Cron

 .. autoclass:: batou.lib.cron.CronTab